Overseas Private Investment Corporation.

 Timing of responses to requests.

 (a) In general.
-OPIC ordinarily will respond to requests within twenty business days unless the request involves unusual circumstances as described in subparagraph (d) of this section.
+OPIC ordinarily will process requests according to their order of receipt within their appropriate track under paragraph (b) of this section.
 The response time will commence on the date that the request is received by the FOIA Office, but in any event not later than ten working days after the request is first received by OPIC.
-Any time tolled under paragraph (c) of this section does not count against OPIC's response time.
+Any time tolled under subparagraph (c) of this section does not count against OPIC's response time.

 (c) Tolling of response time.
-OPIC may toll its response time once to seek clarification of a request in accordance with § 706.11(b) or as needed to resolve fee issues in accordance with §§ 706.22(c) and 706.23(d).
+OPIC may toll its response time once to seek clarification of a request in accordance with § 706.11(b) or as needed to resolve fee issues in accordance with §§ 706.22(c) and 706.23(d) of this part.
 The response time will resume upon OPIC's receipt of the requester's clarification or upon resolution of the fee issue.

 (d) Unusual circumstances.
-Whenever the statutory time limits for processing cannot be met because of “unusual circumstances” as defined in the FOIA, and OPIC extends the time limits on that basis, OPIC will notify the requester in writing of the unusual circumstances involved and of the date by which processing of the request can be expected to be completed.
-This notice will be sent before the expiration of the twenty day period to respond.
+Whenever the statutory time limits for processing cannot be met because of “unusual circumstances” as defined in the FOIA, and OPIC extends the time limits on that basis, OPIC will notify the requester in writing of the unusual circumstances involved and of the date by which OPIC estimates processing of the request will be completed.
 Where the extension exceeds ten working days, the requester will be provided an opportunity to modify the request or agree to an alternative time period for processing the original or modified request.
-OPIC will make its designated FOIA contact and its FOIA Public Liaison available for this purpose and will notify the requester of the availability of the Office of Government Services (OGIS) dispute resolution services.
+OPIC will make its FOIA Office and its FOIA Public Liaison available for this purpose and will notify the requester of the availability of the Office of Government Services (OGIS) dispute resolution services.

 (e) Aggregating requests.
 For the purposes of satisfying unusual circumstances under the FOIA, OPIC may aggregate requests in cases where it reasonably appears that multiple requests, submitted either by a requester or by a group of requesters acting in concert, constitute a single request that would otherwise involve unusual circumstances.
-OPIC will not aggregate multiple requests that involve unrelated matters.
+OPIC will not aggregate Start Printed Page 20440multiple requests that involve unrelated matters.

 (f) Expedited processing.
 (1) Requests and appeals will be processed on an expedited basis whenever it is determined that they involve: